firatfolcay/arszilla.github.io/_posts/2019-07-04-vulnhub-mr_robot.markdown

 title: "VulnHub | Mr. Robot - Writeup"
 excerpt: Writeup for Mr. Robot from VulnHub
 date: 2019-07-04 00:00:00
-categories: [cybersec, infosec, vulnhub]
+categories: [VulnHub]
-tags: [mr. robot, php, privilege escalation, reverse shell, wordpress]
 ---

 ## Information
-Mr. Robot is a simple-intermediate level box on VulnHub that is based on the popular TV series of the same name; Mr.
+Mr. Robot is a simple-intermediate level box on VulnHub that is based on the popular TV series of the same name.

-Robot.
-The box has 3 keys to capture and the box aims to make the pentester utilize various tools and methods to capture these keys.
-This includes various ways to establish a reverse shell as well as various ways to find possible vulnerabilities in the system.
+Mr. Robot has 3 keys to capture and the aims to make the pentester gain control over a Wordpress installation, use it to establish a reverse shell, and then escalate privileges to `root` using vulnerable programs installed in the system.

 ## Tasks
 - Capture all 3 keys